opendnssec/opendnssec-manual/wiki/opendnssec13.md

 #### kasp.xml

 kasp.xml - found by default in /etc/opendnssec - is the file that defines policies used to sign zones.
-KASP stands for "Key and Signature Policy”, and each policy details
+KASP stands for `Key and Signature Policy”, and each policy details

 - security parameters used for signing zones
 - timing parameters used for signing zones